-As concern over global warning increases, businesses are under pressure to reduce their impact on the environment.
+As concern over global warming increases, businesses are under pressure to reduce their impact on the environment.
 While it is easy for a factory to identify how they can reduce their carbon dioxide emissions, what about the average office?
-One simple solution is to remember the three R’s, reduce, reuse and recycle.
+One simple solution is to remember the three R’s: reduce, reuse and recycle.

-Even after you have taken steps to reduce paperwork and re-used where possible a certain amount of wasted paper work is inevitable.
-This includes junk mail, envelopes, retired files and day to day work.
+But even though you might take steps to reduce the amount of paperwork you create, and you reuse materials where possible, a certain amount of wasted paperwork is inevitable.
+This includes junk mail, envelopes, retired files, and day to day work.

 How to Deal With Inevitable Paper Waste

 The logical thing to do is recycle these items—however there are some complications.

 Several privacy laws govern the proper disposal of private information.
 The principal of these is the Fair and Accurate Credit Transaction Act, FACTA.
 It requires the safe disposal of anything that contains personally identifiable information—which typically means document shredding.

 Unfortunately loose paper shreds cannot be recycled, so an unintended consequence of FACTA has been that offices buy a shredder, and then dump the contents into the trash.